 The remedy proposed by Jesus for Sardis

 “Watch, and strengthen the remnant that is dying, for I have not found your works perfect in the sight of my God.
-“To those who will overcome and walk in obedience and purity, the Lord Jesus communicates great promises.
+“To those who will overcome and walk in obedience and purity, the Lord Jesus communicates excellent promises.
 If those who have lost their spiritual life are in sin, have their garments soiled.
 And await the judgment and punishment decreed by God.

 The promise is valid for those who will confess their sin.
 Repent and turn back to the fulfillment of God’s Word.